 "I never teach my pupils.
 I only attempt to provide the conditions in which they can learn." ~Albert Eistein

 As a doctoral student in the department of Human Development and Quantitative Methodology at the University of Maryland, I have a very strong background in statistics for the social sciences.
 My doctoral degree will be in Human Development with a minor in Measurement, Statistics, and Evaluation (at the university it is a certificate involving eight advanced statistics courses).
 My knowledge includes but is not limited to simple univariate statistics such as chi-square tests, t-tests, ANOVAs, bivariate correlations, multiple linear regressions, and logistic regressions.
-I can also help students use more advanced statistical models such as (again not an exhaustive list): MANOVAs, discriminant analysis, generalized linear models - e.g., poisson and loglinear models, principal components analysis, exploratory factor analysis, and multi-level modeling.
+I can also help students use more advanced statistical models such as (again not an exhaustive list): structural equation models, latent class models, latent growth curve models, generalized linear models - e.g., poisson and loglinear models, principal components analysis, exploratory and confirmatory factor analysis, and multi-level modeling.

 1. Understand the normal distribution, measures of variability, and central tendencies